When you hear the word sociopath, the first thing that comes to your mind is the word crazy.

 How can they be so harmful if they are antisocial anyway?
 These people with ASPD do not understand other peoples feelings and being selfish to the point where they use mind games to control people, break the rules, being manipulative and being manipulative includes being charming as well.
 Being charming is like the web of a spider, and people fall for that.

 Sociopaths can be dangerous to the people around them because they break the rules without thinking of others, as long as their wants and desires are achieved.
 There is no empathy.
+As Bill Eddy LCSW, JD said, “sociopaths can have some hidden and dangerous personality features.”
 They also make impulsive decisions as if it’s their usual way of living, and their actions are hasty too, without feeling some sympathy or feeling guilty for the harm they may cause as they want to satisfy themselves.
 As the reason why they are antisocial is that they are selfish to the point that they could hurt people feelings.

 How Can We Recognize If A Person Has Antisocial Personality Disorder?